George Abege: Career

 George started out at Maroon's FC Luzira, Luweroo United in Uganda before joining SC Victoria University in 2013.
 He then came to Kenya where he spent the 2014 season at Nairobi City Stars.

 In 2015 he moved to Coastal side Bandari F.C.
 (Kenya) till the end of the 2016 season then head West to join SoNy Sugar F.C. for the 2017 and 2018 seasons.

 He was back in Nairobi for the second half of the 2018 season after joining FC Kariobangi Sharks.
 At the start of that year, he had been linked with a move to another Kenyan premiership side Posta Rangers F.C. but for unknown reasons, he remained at SoNy.

 At the end of the 2018/19 season, George moved to the Ghanaian league by joining Asante Kotoko S.C. on a three-year deal.
 However, after a few months, he left the club and was then linked with a move to Ugandan side URA FC.
-In April of 2021 he moved to Sri Lanka's Up Country Lions SC.
+In April 2021 he moved to Sri Lanka's Up Country Lions SC.